NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_tools_commander.rst

-Niryo Robot Tools Commander Package
+Niryo robot tools commander package
 ========================================

 Provides functionalities to control end-effectors and accessories for Ned.

-Tools Commander Node
+Tools Commander node
 --------------------------
 The ROS Node is made of services to equip tool, an action server for tool command and topics for the current tool or the tool state.

-The namespace used is : |namespace_emphasize|
+The namespace used is: |namespace_emphasize|

-Action Server - Tools
+Action server - tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table:: Tools Package Action Server